codefoster/iot-workshop/instructions.md

 We won't do any material design in this project, but we'll plug in some electronics, write some software and consume some cloud services to create a fun, final solution.

 ## Taking Inventory
-Here's what you should have in your kit...
+Here's what you'll need in order to complete this tutorial...

 * Raspberry Pi 3
 * Raspberry Pi camera module
 * micro SD card
 * Electronics
     * Breadboard
-    * Wires
+    * 4 M/F jumper wires
+    * 2 M/M jumper wires
-    * Push button
+    * Momentary NO (normally open) button
     * LED
     * 330 &ohm; resistor
     * 10 k&ohm; resistor